dustinsand/hex-arch-kotlin-spring-boot/voter-lambda/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## Local One Time Setup

+### Create an Execution Role
+View the [Getting Started Guide](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-awscli.html) for deploying a lambda with AWS CLI.
+Specifically, make sure you have created an Execution Role.
+To use the provided scripts, you will either need to define a LAMBDA_ROLE_ARN environment variable in your profile or define it prior to executing the scripts like this:

+export LAMBDA_ROLE_ARN="arn:aws:iam::1234567890:role/lambda-role"

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: